JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goBasics.md

 ## Introduction
 - Designed and Developed at Google by Robert Griesemer, Rob Pike, and Ken Thompson
 - Go is an open-source programming language backed by Google
-- Go is statically typed i.e. you need to declare the type of a variable before using it
+- Go is statically typed i.e., you need to declare the type of a variable before using it
-- Go is compiled programming language i.e. you need to compile your code before running it
+- Go is compiled programming language i.e., you need to compile your code before running it

 ## Why Go?